Tensor Network Methods for Extracting CFT Data from Fixed-Point Tensors and Defect Coarse Graining: Main Results

-the points $(x_0,y_0)$ and $(x_1,y_1)$ were randomly sampled on the xy-plane.
-The correlation function is determined by the distance between $(x_0,y_0)$ and $(x_1,y_1)$, irrespective of the relative orientation or the absolute positions for most cases.
+The points $(x_0,y_0)$ and $(x_1,y_1)$ were randomly sampled on the xy plane.
+The correlation function is determined by the distance between $(x_0,y_0)$ and $(x_1,y_1)$, irrespective of the relative orientation or absolute positions for most cases.
 This indicates that the translational symmetry is preserved and the $SO(2)$ rotational symmetry has emerged at large distances.